niermann/holoaverage/docs/parameters.rst

     If the parameter ``object_names`` is not present in the parameter file, only the empty hologram series will be reconstructed and averaged.
 In this case, the parameters :ref:`param-object_first`, :ref:`param-object_last`, and :ref:`param-object_size` are not needed.

+    .. versionchanged:: 1.1.6
+        Instead of specifying a filename pattern, also a list of filenames can be supplied.

 .. _param-object_size: